What are Rules & Guidelines?

 - User Guidelines are stored in the user’s local IDE storage that will persist across Chat & Agent sessions; however, they do not persist across workspaces.

-root that will allow you to split up previous Guidelines into multiple files to more precisely define your preferences. - Workspace Guidelines (legacy) stored within the repository under the
+.augment/rulesroot that will allow you to split up previous Guidelines into multiple files to more precisely define your preferences.
+Workspace rules support all three types (Always, Manual, Auto). - Workspace Guidelines (legacy) stored within the repository under the

 What are the current limitations?